Hire the Best Dealer Fraud Lawyers

-In an attempt to sell the vehicle at a higher value some used car dealers lie about the vehicle’s prior rental or taxi use from the buyers.
+In an attempt to sell a vehicle at a higher value some used car dealers may hide the vehicle’s prior rental or taxi use from the buyer.

-The buyer then pays the market value for the vehicle but receives a vehicle with little to no value.
-In this case a dealer fraud attorney can sue the dealership and get you either in full purchase price of your car or the difference between the value of your vehicle as compared to one with no prior rental or taxi use.
+The buyer then pays the market value for the vehicle but receives a vehicle with a much lower value.
+In this case you can sue the dealership and get either a refund of the full purchase price of your car or the difference between the value of your vehicle as compared to one with no prior rental or taxi use.

 Odometer rollback also creates a dark spot in the vehicle’s history where it is impossible or extremely hard to know what is the actual mileage of a vehicle.
 Accordingly the value of the vehicle is significantly lowered.

 If you have purchased a vehicle with an odometer rollback or a prior stolen vehicle you need to contact a dealer fraud attorney to learn about your options.

 We make initial inquiries about your matter.
 We will then ask you to send us your vehicle purchase documents for review by our dealer fraud attorney.

 Our dealer fraud attorneys review your purchase documents and your vehicle’s history to determine whether a fraud or a nondisclosure is present.
 We then arrange a free consultation.